beejjorgensen/bgipc/src/bgipc_part_0300_signals.md

 (And the response should be immediate even if `sleep()` has just been called---`sleep()` gets interrupted by signals.)

+It's a little counter-intuitive to structure the code this way.
+Shouldn't the handler have all the handling logic and some some other piece of code?
+What if the signal is raised when other code is running that isn't able to handle it?

+That is a bit a of drawback, but structuring the code this way has one big gain: *bye bye, reentrancy issues!* And that's no bad thing.

+## Blocking Signals

+TODO

 ## What I have Glossed Over